MetOffice/cmip6-dreq-interface/djq/doc/Python-interface.md

 this call only.

-These things are in fact implemented as dynamically-scoped variables: variables whose bindings have indefinite scope (they can be referenced anywhere, not just where they are lexically visible) and definite extent (the bindings only exist until the end of the form that establishes them).
-Python doesn't have such variables (and indeed habitually conflates binding and assignment in a horrid way), so there is an implementation in `djq.low.nfluids`, where they are called 'fluid variables'.
+These things are in fact implemented as dynamically-scoped variables: variables whose bindings have dynamic scope (they can be referenced anywhere, not just where they are lexically visible) and definite extent (the bindings only exist until the end of the form that establishes them).
+Python doesn't have such variables (and indeed habitually conflates binding and assignment in a horrid way), so there is an implementation in `djq.low.nfluids`, where they are called 'fluid variables', which is another traditional name for this kind of binding.
 They are implemented as functions which look up values on a secret binding stack, together with a context manager which pushes and pops stack frames.
 This is why, for instance `cv_implementation` doesn't check its argument for sanity: it's just a fluid variable.
 Fluid bindings are per-thread (each thread has its own stack) and there's an option of causing them to be automatically rebound for each thread, so setting (as opposed to binding) verbosity in one thread does not alter its value in another thread.

 The implementation of `process_request` then looks, in part, like
 this: